 Food businesses now have a clear legal duty to make sure that food served or sold to customers is safe to eat.

+The law requires every food business to have a suitable food safety management system, which identifies the food safety risks and sets out how those risks will be managed.
 Every food business will have different risks, depending upon the type of food that is prepared and the way in which it is produced and handled.

 A written food safety management plan and procedures, based on Hazard Analysis and Critical Control Points (HACCP) principles, must now be put in place, implemented and maintained (see Safer Food Better Business).